Are you tired of managing your customers the old-fashioned way?

 Ensure the Software Has Small Business Capabilities

-About a year ago, the European Union introduced the General Data Protection Regulation or GDPR.
-You can read more about the topic on our blog here.
-While it mostly affects those in the EU, if you have clients or customers there, then you’re affected as well.
+While it primarily affects those in the EU, if you have clients or customers there, you’re affected as well.

 Make Sure You Can Use It

-As we’ve said several times over, that just won’t work.
-You need software that’s usable, even if it requires a bit of training to figure it out (more on this shortly).
-By the way, when we say usable, we mean the whole thing.
-If you only understand certain features, then you’re not getting the full scope of your CRM software.
+If you only understand certain features, you’re not getting the full scope of your CRM solution.
 That’s only hurting you and your business in the end.

 Both losses are essentially unavoidable.
 Don’t try to skimp on either process, as you’ll ultimately regret it.

 Take It for a Test Drive

 You wouldn’t buy a car without driving it first, right?
 Just like you wouldn’t put down money on a house you haven’t seen in person.